mik1893/D2FilterPicker/README.md

 # D2FilterPicker
-Little tool built to try out different loot filters on Project Diablo 2.
+Little tool built to try out different loot filters on Diablo 2.
 ![screenshot of D2FilterPicker](https://i.imgur.com/XqwGI8m.png)

 ## Installation and How to Use